Table of Contents

 Many botanical herbs are non-toxic and have healing properties that may improve thyroid health.
 One herb that can be especially beneficial for hypothyroidism is the Ashwagandha root extract.
 This herb can help the body regulate metabolism more efficiently, leading to improvements in mild cases of hypothyroidism.
 Some other herbs that may improve hypothyroidism include:

 - Commiphoral mukul (gum guggul)

 Natural remedies can be effective for improving overall health and for treating subclinical thyroid problems.
 For people with mild thyroid conditions, going natural may have an advantage over prescription medication in that natural treatments typically have fewer side effects.
 For people taking thyroid medication, herbal treatments and dietary changes should be approved by a doctor because combining different forms of treatments can create unwanted side effects.

 Generally, a healthier diet can lead to better health and make treatment with Tapazole (methimazole), desiccated thyroid, or Synthroid (levothyroxine) more effective.
-If you are interested in using natural treatments for your thyroid problem, talk to your doctor for ways of incorporating natural remedies into your treatment plan.
+If you are interested in using natural treatments for your thyroid problem, talk to your doctor and visit Rx Connected for ways of incorporating natural remedies into your treatment plan.

 The content in this article is intended for informational purposes only.
 This website does not provide medical advice.
 In all circumstances, you should always seek the advice of your physician and/or other qualified health professionals(s) for drug, medical condition, or treatment advice.
 The content provided on this website is not a substitute for professional medical advice, diagnosis, or treatment.